 Failure and God: Advice to Be Still and Not Fear

 Looking at the context of 1 Chronicles 28:20 we see David the giant-slaying shepherd turned King wants to build a temple for God.
-God says No. In typical David fashion, we see a man after God’s own heart who commits to being still in God’s presence until God reveals the next step.
+God said, “No.” In typical Davidic fashion, we see a man after God’s own heart who commits to being still in God’s presence until God reveals the next step.

 • Israel had been at war since taking possession of the Promised Land.

-• Israel is settled, homes built, King’s palace built but God doesn’t have a temple.
+• The people’s homes and the king’s palace were built but God didn’t have a temple.

 • The Ark of the Covenant had been in a tent.

-• David’s children are a testament to many failures.
+• David’s children were a testament to his many failures.

-• Solomon is the son of Bathsheba -more of David’s failures.
+• Solomon was the son of Bathsheba -more of David’s failures.

 Life Is Hard, but God Never Fails

 David was a great king of Israel, a man after God’s own heart.
 Those are big shoes to fill.
-Not to mention all the failure there and all the hardship he saw firsthand.
-Can you imagine the anxiety that Solomon felt?
+Not to mention all the failure there and all the hardship Solomon saw firsthand.
+Can you imagine the anxiety that the new king felt?

 A Personal Relationship with God Is Critical